-2.13.10 ASA supports moving the Federal Crop Insurance premiums due date be to September 30 of each fiscal year.
+2.13.11 ASA supports moving the Federal Crop Insurance premiums due date to September 30 of each fiscal year.

-2.13.11 ASA opposes cuts to the Federal crop insurance program that reduces agriculture baseline funding for the 2013 Farm Bill.
+2.13.12 ASA opposes cuts to the Federal crop insurance program.

 - Crop insurance agents to be trained to explain all allowable options available to clients regarding insuring specialty and commodity soybeans.